 7. The school must submit its detailed testing schedule that includes the date, time, and student seating chart for each test session for all statewide assessments administered during the remainder of the current school year and the next school year.

-8. Unannounced site monitoring by the Complex Area Superintendent’s identified staff and the Systems Accountability Office’s staff as determined by Superintendent Matayoshi may extend beyond one school year.”
+8. Unannounced site monitoring by the Complex Area Superintendent’s identified staff and the Assessment Section’s staff or designees as determined by [the Superintendent] may extend beyond one school year.”

 HIDOE has reinforced the message contained in this memo in its interactions with complex areas and schools.
 This is a strong message that shows the seriousness that is being taken regarding test security.

 HIDOE Letter on Test Security Policy and Associated Procedures